JS Middenway – teacher, headmaster, photographer

 Improving the school grounds was an expectation by the department and teachers were encouraged to plant and maintain both decorative and productive fruit and vegetable gardens to help feed the teacher’s family.
 An annual bonus was paid for school improvements.

-Grace is ‘playing pretend’ doing the washing with with a child-sized washtub and wooden wringer.
+A young girl, perhaps John’s granddaughter Beryl, is ‘playing pretend’ doing the washing with with a child-sized washtub and wooden wringer.
 Tabby the cat is outdoors with her.
+Bexley, circa 1904.
 Stereograph – Preparing to wash (2000-909)

 The Middenways had a cat named Tabby and a dog called Trim.
 The children played music and sang – Frank was a flautist and Ada became a gifted contralto.
-The little ones played pretend games, like Grace doing the washing to prepare her for her future role in life.
-Leaning against the child-sized wheelbarrow and the bucket that was used to bring the water from the pump is a porcelain-faced stuffed doll whose clothes, like Grace’s pinafore, are already hung out to dry on the clothesline hand-tied to the fence.
+The little ones played pretend games, like granddaughter Beryl doing the washing to prepare her for her future role in life.
+Leaning against the child-sized wheelbarrow and the bucket that was used to bring the water from the pump is a porcelain-faced stuffed doll whose clothes are already hung out to dry on the clothesline hand-tied to the fence.

-Sarah, John, Gerritt and probably Grace sweep and roll the clay tennis court, probably at their father’s school, circa 1895.
+Some of the Middenway children sweep and roll the clay tennis court, probably at their father’s school.
+Probably Grace holding baby John watching Gerritt and Ada and a friend.
+Probably Wagga Wagga, circa 1893.
 Stereograph – Getting the tennis court ready (2000-905)

 But children also had family duties beyond their schoolwork.
 When tennis became popular throughout the British Empire in the 1880s, many public schools started creating their own clay courts.
-Here Sarah is holding baby John (‘Jack’) in 1893, watching (probably) Grace sweeping and Gerritt rolling out the court, while it looks like Ada has her racquet ready to play.
+Here probably Grace is holding baby John (‘Jack’) in 1893, watching Gerritt rolling out the court, while it looks like Ada is sweeping and her friend has her racquet ready to play.
 The girls are wearing pinafores so their dirty work won’t mark their everyday clothes.

 After all his rural appointments, finally John Saunders Middenway was rewarded with appointment as headmaster of Bexley Public School in Sydney in 1895.
 This was a swap of position with the other principal, both of them moving to improve their health.
 There he remained for the next 22 years.
 He moved with Sarah and his two youngest children as the others were grown up.